Citizen's Guide to Property Tax

 How is the tax levy determined?

 The amount each unit is allowed to collect each year is based on the unit's "maximum levy," which is based on the amount of property taxes raised by the unit last year.
 Additionally, state law allows a unit of government to raise more levy than in the previous year.
 The amount by which the levy can increase is called the growth factor.
 A unit has the option of requesting the maximum levy or a lesser levy each year.
-If the unit opts NOT to request the maximum levy, its maximum levy is reduced the next year.
+If a unit chooses not to take its maximum levy in a given year, the unit’s overall maximum levy is not impacted.

 How is my local tax rate determined?